-Click on ‘About us’.
-Here, you’ll find out what it means to wear the orange apron, and you’ll hear from our people in store and our Store Support Office.
-You’ll also be able to visit our social media pages and see what great benefits we have to offer.
+Click on about us.
+Here, you’ll find out what it means to wear the orange apron.
+To hear from our colleagues in store and at our Store Support Office, visit our people page.
+If you’re looking to see what great rewards and benefits we offer our colleagues, click here.

 Make sure that you’ve included all information relevant to your application, uploaded your CV or LinkedIn profile, and included all your contact details.
 Last but not least, don’t forget to check your spellings!

 Yes, on a Tier 1 or Tier 2 VISA that grants you the right to work in the UK.
 Unfortunately we cannot offer sponsorship.